navcoin/navcoin-org/content/buy-navcoin/index.md

 {{< hero_section
 titleText="Buy NavCoin"
 imgSrc="/images/buy-navcoin/buy-hero.svg"
 paragraphText="NavCoin is publicly mined and ran no token sale.
 The only way to get NAV is to purchase it from a third party or exchange.
 Exchanges provide highly varying degrees of safety, security, privacy, and control over your funds and information.
 Perform your own due diligence and choose a wallet where you will keep your NavCoin before selecting an exchange.
-Please follow the link to check exchange volumes for more information." buttonText="See market statistics" buttonLink="https://coinmarketcap.com/currencies/nav-coin/#markets" buttonImgSrc="/images/icons/rightward-arrow.svg"
+Please follow the link to check exchange volumes for more&nbsp;information." buttonText="See market statistics" buttonLink="https://coinmarketcap.com/currencies/nav-coin/#markets" buttonImgSrc="/images/icons/rightward-arrow.svg"